Position: Energy Advisor / Residential Energy Conservation Consultant

 - Green building assemblies, products and equipment specs

-- HVAC and hot water systems design & selection
+- Heating, cooling, ventilating and hot water systems design & selection

 - Hygrothermal & thermal bridge analysis